smck83/qrcode-api/README.md

  docker run -it -p 8000:8000 -e SHORTIO_APIKEY="<--  Your short.io API key-->" -e SHORTIO_DOMAIN="<-- Your short.io Domain Name -->" smck83/qrcode-api
  ````

-If you don't want to use URL shortening and are happy for larger `version` QR codes; you can run vai:
+If you don't want to use URL shortening and are happy for larger `version` QR codes; you can run via:

 ````
 docker run -it -p 8000:8000 smck83/qrcode-api